hfakour/hfakour/README.md

 ---

-Thank you for visiting my profile!
-If you share similar interests or want to collaborate, feel free to reach out on Telegram.
+If you’re interested in similar things or just want to chat about tech, feel free to reach out on Telegram!